typography-interaction-2526/typography-interaction-2526.github.io/content/topic/responsive/index.md

 These last two are primarily concerned with [accessiblity](https://developer.mozilla.org/en-US/docs/Web/Accessibility)—[`prefers-contrast`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) for folks who run their device/browser in a high-contrast mode to help with their vision, or [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) for those who have animations turned off for vestibular reasons.

-Or these are just their preferences!
+Or these are just their preference!
 None of your business.
 <!-- .note -->

 ```css <!-- .verso .center -->